In the Jazz Tradition: Charles Lloyd & The Marvels+ Lucinda Williams

 Monday, December 10, 2018 | 8:00 pm

-The ‘In the Jazz Tradition’ package, which provides access to all 14 ‘In the Jazz Tradition’ sets at Durham Fruit & Produce, including performances by Nnenna Freelon, Cécile McLorin Salvant, Nellie McKay, Catherine Russell, Jazzmeia Horn, René Marie, and Kate McGarry, is now on sale (this package does NOT include tickets for Lucinda Williams & Charles Lloyd at the Carolina Theatre).
+The ‘In the Jazz Tradition’ Package, which provides access to all 14 ‘In the Jazz Tradition’ sets at Durham Fruit & Produce, including performances by Nnenna Freelon, Cécile McLorin Salvant, Nellie McKay, Catherine Russell, Jazzmeia Horn, René Marie, and Kate McGarry, is now on sale (this package does NOT include tickets for Charles Lloyd and Lucinda Williams at the Carolina Theatre).
 Packages and $10 Duke student tickets are available for purchase online, via phone at 919-684-4444, and in person at the Duke University Box Office, Monday through Friday, 11 AM to 6 PM.

 Steeped in the sounds of the Deep South, Lucinda Williams and Charles Lloyd are pillars of American music.
 Raised in Memphis, Lloyd has long expressed his hometown’s musical heritage through the soul and might of jazz.
 A masterful saxophonist and flutist with a riverine sense of melody, Lloyd has added rock and soul to jazz landmarks and lent his improvisational gusto to rock legends.
 Likewise, Williams, a Louisiana native, mixed country, rock, and folk long before it was fashionable.
 As a songwriter, she is as poetically incisive as she is ruthlessly honest.
 As a singer, she is the ultimate emotional conduit, capable of mixing romance and rage in a single song.